postcss/postcss-mixins/README.md

 .icon.icon-secret { background: url(signin/secret.svg) }
 ```

-You can also return object if you doesn’t want to create each node by hands:
+You can also return object if you doesn’t want to create each node manually:

 ```js
 require('postcss-mixins')({